 "One exercise we love to do as a family is Playground Olympics," says Dr. Christina Schlacter.
 "The rules: You have to go through all the playground equipment (swing on swings, slide down slides, climb all the bars, hand walk the monkey bars) — whoever gets through first wins.
 Do this for a half hour and you'll burn 200-300 calories!"

 You can get a workout in during this time by helping your little ones through the equipment.
 Check out LiveWellNetwork for more tips on making your playground time count for your sweat session too!

 Step 4: Jump on the trampoline

-Studies show that 10 minutes of jumping on a trampoline can equal the health benefits of running for 1/2 hour!
+Did you know that just 10 minutes of jumping on a trampoline can equal the health benefits of running for half an hour!
 "Jumping is key to a child's mental and physical development and helps to accelerate the progress of motor skills, balance and coordination," says Beth Wilkinson of Springfree Trampoline.